 The Bonds will be issued by means of a book-entry-only system with no physical distribution of bond certificates made to the public.
 The Bonds will be issued in fully registered form and one bond certificate, representing the aggregate principal amount of the Bonds maturing in each year, will be registered in the name of Cede & Co. as nominee of The Depository Trust Company ("DTC"), New York, New York, which will act as securities depository of the Bonds.
 Individual purchases of the Bonds may be made in the principal amount of \$5,000 or any multiple thereof of a single maturity through book entries made on the books and records of DTC and its participants.
 Principal and interest are payable by the Registrar to DTC or its nominee as registered owner of the Bonds.
-Transfer of principal and interest payments to participants of DTC will be the responsibility of DTC; transfer of principal and interest payments to beneficial owners.
+Transfer of principal and interest payments to participants of DTC will be the responsibility of DTC; transfer of principal and interest payments to beneficial owners by participants will be the responsibility of such participants and other nominees of beneficial owners.
 The Purchaser, as a condition of delivery of the Bonds, will be required to deposit the bond certificates with DTC.